na-017/Trie-Based-Word-Suggestion-Editor/README.md

     Here you will be able to remove any words your regard as not needed.
 Before removing a word you will be prompted to verify the change.

 - F3: Search Mode
     This is the prefix search mode.
-Here upon typing a part of the word you will be recommended words with the typed part as a prefix.
+Here upon typing a part of the word you will be recommended words with the typed part as a prefix, in alphabetical order.
+  Note: To prevent UI overflow, suggestions are capped at a maximum of 15 words, sorted alphabetically

 - F4: Statistics Page:
     This page contains various statistics such as